Keir Dullea: Career

-2001: A Space Odyssey

 In 1968, Dullea appeared as astronaut David Bowman in Stanley Kubrick's film 2001: A Space Odyssey, which became a box-office success and is recognized by critics, filmmakers and audiences as one of the greatest and most influential films ever made.
-His line "Open the pod bay doors please, HAL" is #78 on the American Film Institute's list of 100 movie quotes.

-Dullea was offered the title role in movie De Sade (1969), playing the title role (the Marquis de Sade).
-The movie was a critical and commercial disappointment despite a cast that included John Huston.

-Dullea had success on Broadway, starring in the 1969 hit comedy Butterflies Are Free with Eileen Heckart and Blythe Danner.
+His line "Open the pod bay doors please, HAL" is #78 on the American Film Institute's list of 100 film quotes.
+Dullea was offered the title role in the 1969 film De Sade, playing the title role (the Marquis de Sade).
+The film was a critical and commercial disappointment.
+He had success on Broadway, starring in the 1969 hit comedy Butterflies Are Free with Eileen Heckart and Blythe Danner.
 In the play, he introduced the title song written by Stephen Schwartz (later recording the tune on an album for Platypus Records).
 The play was a huge hit, running for 1,128 performances, although Dullea did not appear in the film version.

-London

 Dullea travelled to London to be in the production of Butterflies there and decided to stay.
-He did a series of TV movies, Black Water Gold (1970), Montserrat (1971), and A Kiss Is Just a Kiss (1971).

-He did a thriller in Italy, Devil in the Brain (1972), and guest starred on McMillan & Wife.
+He did a series of TV films: Black Water Gold (1970), Montserrat (1971) and A Kiss Is Just a Kiss (1971).
+He did a thriller in Italy, Devil in the Brain (1972), and guest-starred on McMillan & Wife.